Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Planning-Board.md

 ## Program Planning Board
+!!! abstract "Available in SpiraPlan only"

-The program planning board is only available in SpiraPlan.
-If you are using SpiraPlan, to access the program planning board, you must be a member of the program (i.e. a program owner or executive).
+To access the program planning board, you must be a member of the program (i.e. a program owner or executive).

 The program planning board is designed to let you view the backlog items that need to be planned for all of the products in a specific program as well as view all of the planned items in each of the individual products.
 It is designed to let you see a product-group wide view of all requirements and associated test cases and tasks.
 You can access this feature by clicking on the **Planning** menu entry in the program navigation.